|Pre-requisites for import -|

 Here's how you import deals from your CSV/XLSX file,

-Go to the Deals tab and click Import Deals.
+- Go to the Deals section, click theicon and select Import Deals.
+This brings up the Import Deals overlay.

 In the Import Deals overlay, click Upload your CSV/XLSX file and browse through the files on your device to choose the desired CSV/XLSX file.